kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/working-with-data/data-types-operators-and-expressions.md

 ## What you need to know about data types

 - Python can store different **types** of data
-- The basic types of data you’ll learn about first are Strings, Integers, Floats, and Boolean values
+- The basic types of data you’ll learn about first are:
+  - Strings
+  - Integers
+  - Floats
+  - Booleans
-- Python knows how to do different operations based the type of value, like `+` to add numbers together
+- Python can do different operations based the data type
+  - like `+` to add numbers together

 ## Basic Data Types